 The second technological shift, known as the Digital Revolution, happened roughly two centuries after the first.
 In practice, the Digital Revolution was the shift from mechanical work to electronically operated devices.
 Think of machines storing information and automatically executing pre-programmed operations.
 An example would be the robotic arms that have become very common in all modern factories.

 This also made it possible for technologies such as the Internet to emerge and become mainstream.
-The way the Internet works is outside the scope of this post, but, fundamentally, it is a worldwide communication network, or, if you prefer, a huge network of interconnected electronic wires that allow remote computers to exchange digital information almost instantaneously.
+The way the Internet works is outside the scope of this post, but, fundamentally, it is a worldwide communication network, or, if you prefer, a massive network of interconnected electronic wires that allow remote computers to exchange digital information almost instantaneously.

 In this era, companies such as Google, Amazon, Apple, and Facebook have understood the importance of collecting and controlling information.
 Some analysts say that information is the new oil.
 In many ways, controlling the world's information is the same as controlling people's minds, and, if you want, this means controlling the world, via more-or-less-subtle political power.

 Nowadays, not even one century into the digital era, we are experiencing another major - and probably much more disruptive - technological revolution.
-Four major technologies are simultaneously being developed: artificial intelligence, virtual reality, the blockchain, and quantum computing.
+Four significant technologies are simultaneously being developed: artificial intelligence, virtual reality, the blockchain, and quantum computing.
 (If you want to understand those technologies, please refer to my previous posts.)
-The important point here is to understand that we are talking about four technologies that are being developed and are gaining traction, simultaneously; each one alone with the potential of being a game changer.
+The important point here is to realize that we are talking about four technologies that are being developed and are gaining traction, simultaneously; each one alone with the potential of being a game changer.

 Who is the winner here?
 It's still too early to say, but the trend is clear and will be driven by a combination of various elements.
 Information is required to develop and train artificial intelligence devices; quantum computing will make it possible to improve exponentially the number of lines of codes executed by computers in a certain amount of time, which will be very useful in developing the new generation of virtual reality devices.
 As for blockchain, its trend towards decentralization could benefit us all, but real applications - excluding the controversial Bitcoin - are not there yet.
 Giants such as Google, Amazon, Apple, and Facebook are working on all those axes, and I can promise you that change is coming, and it's coming fast.

 Where will this bring humankind?
 What will be the next big company?
 What will the world be like in a few decades?
 These are all interesting questions that are worth discussing carefully.
 But I'll leave this discussion for future posts.
+UPDATE: I describe in this post what I think is the fourth technological revolution.